FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 account per email address which prevents users from creating multiple accounts using the same email address with different authentication providers.
-Google Firebase Authentication also allows you to manage your sign-ups by IP addresses, making sure that a single IP address can only sign-up so many users, the default being a 100 users.
+Google Firebase Authentication also allows you to manage your sign-ups by IP addresses, making sure that a single IP address can only sign-up so many users, the default being 100 users.

 Want to know when a user fails to log in or maybe when a user account is deactivated?
 The advanced built-in web hooks from FusionAuth give you the